14.2.2. Modern JavaScript

 }

 All modules should be written as ES modules.
 ES versions of libraries should be preferred in dependencies.
-For example, use lodash-es instead of lodash with granular imports:
+For example, use lodash-es instead of lodash:

 // Right way